Joint stochastic localization and applications: Stochastic localization

 \subsection{A Bayesian perspective}

-In the original work of Eldan \cite{eldan2013thin} and a subsequent work \cite{eldan2020clt}, an SL scheme is defined by first specifying $\t_t, G_t$ (or some equivalent variants) in \eqref{finite_system} and then defining SL using \eqref{pdensity} (as a smooth function of $\t_t, G_t$ indexed by $x$).
+In the original work of \citet{eldan2013thin} and a subsequent work \cite{eldan2020clt}, an SL scheme is defined by first specifying the coupled dynamics of $\t_t, G_t$ (or some equivalent variants) in \eqref{finite_system} and then defining SL using \eqref{pdensity}, which is a smooth function of $\t_t, G_t$ indexed by $x$.
 It is thus helpful to get more intuition about the processes $\t_t$ and $G_t$.
-With benign abuse of notation, we keep the same notations as before but define them from a different perspective.
+With benign abuse of notation, we retain the same notation as before but define it from a different perspective.

-Let $X\sim\mu$ and $W_t$ be a standard Brownian motion in $\R^d$ independent of $X$.
+Let $X\sim\mu$, and let $W_t$ be a standard Brownian motion in $\R^d$ independent of $X$, which serves as a noise process.
 Consider an observation process $\t_t$ defined by the following SDE: